| Risk Factors

 - Fever, unexplained weight loss, or other signs of illness

 You should call your doctor if you have back pain and a history of cancer or osteoporosis.
-You should also call if you have a history of steroid use or IV drug use.
+You should also call if you have a history of recent infection, steroid use or IV drug use.

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 The exam will focus on your back, hips, and legs.
 The doctor may test for strength, flexibility, sensation, and reflexes.